 Mass Emission stations are located in the lower reaches of the three major watersheds in Ventura County (Ventura River, Santa Clara River, and Calleguas Creek).
-As such, the Mass Emission drainage areas are much larger than the drainage areas associated with Major Outfall stations (described in Section 9.2.2), and include large contributions from other sources of discharge, such as wastewater treatment plants, agricultural runoff, non-point sources, and groundwater discharges.
+As such, the Mass Emission drainage areas are much larger than the drainage areas associated with Major Outfall stations (described in Section 1.1.1), and include large contributions from other sources of discharge, such as wastewater treatment plants, agricultural runoff, non-point sources, and groundwater discharges.

 The purpose of mass emission monitoring is to identify pollutant loads to the ocean and identify long-term trends in pollutant concentrations.
-This type of monitoring, in conjunction with the Major Outfall monitoring, is also useful in helping to determine if the Municipal Separate Storm Sewer System (MS4) is contributing to exceedances of water quality objectives by comparing results to applicable water quality objectives in the Los Angeles Region Water Quality Control Plan (Basin Plan) and the California Toxics Rule (CTR), as described in Section 9.6.
+This type of monitoring, in conjunction with the Major Outfall monitoring, is also useful in helping to determine if the Municipal Separate Storm Sewer System (MS4) is contributing to exceedances of water quality objectives by comparing results to applicable water quality objectives in the Los Angeles Region Water Quality Control Plan (Basin Plan) and the California Toxics Rule (CTR), as described in Section 1.1

-During the 2015/16 monitoring season, water quality samples from three wet-weather events and one dry-weather event were targeted and successfully sampled for water chemistry analysis at each Mass Emission station, as required by the NPDES Permit.
-Aquatic toxicity samples were collected at each Mass Emission station during the first sampled event of the 2015/16 monitoring year [Event 1 (September 15, 2015) for ME-CC and ME-VR2 and Event 2 (January 6, 2016) for ME-SCR] and tested with the species that was determined to be the most sensitive to contaminants for each station, based on the results from the 2009/10 monitoring year beginning with the 2009/10 monitoring season and seven of the stations were new to the 2010/11 monitoring season.
-Station selection for these new sampling locations is described in Section 9.3.2.
+During the 2016/17 monitoring year, water quality samples from three wet-weather events and one dry-weather event were targeted for water chemistry analysis at each Mass Emission station, as required by the NPDES Permit.
+However, due to dry antecedent conditions, lack of flow, and limited qualifying storms, ME-SCR was only able to be sampled for two wet-weather events.
+All Mass Emission sites were successfully sampled for the dry-weather event.
+Aquatic toxicity samples were collected at each Mass Emission station during the first sampled event of the 2016/17 monitoring year [Event 1 (October 28, 2016) for ME-CC and ME-VR2 and Event 4 (January 5, 2017) for ME-SCR] and tested with the species that was determined to be the most sensitive to contaminants for each station, based on the results from the 2009/10 monitoring year